 The Vines aims to promote independence and help each resident to return back into the community, where possible.
-The Vines is an outcome-based service, which works within the UK Rehabilitation Outcomes Collaborate (ROC) based guidelines.

 Individuals with a PNC are supported to live independently for as long as possible, whilst early interventions are put into place to support them as their conditions progress.
 The interventions include the use of communication books and teaching of gestures and signs before a person is unable to speak, so that they are supported and prepared for the effects of their conditions.

 At The Vines we strive to ensure that individuals are connected with the local communities and individuals facing the same conditions.
 For example, the Memory Moments Café and Choir.
 This ensures that the individual has a support group beyond those who care for them and their families.